davepacheco/kartlytics/README.md

 This should be enough to validate the approach.
 If it works well, we can gather the remaining track images and flesh out the rest.

+## XXX TODO

+Current status:

+- I've created all of the player masks, and they seem to mostly work most of the time, based on using them on mask\_sources/pos\*.png.
+- I've created several track masks automatically.
+They don't currently work because I probably need to tweak the threshold score for tracks.
+- Lap detection doesn't work because we have no masks for that yet.
+- Then figure out how to identify start of race frames and implement that, then apply to a whole video to figure out exactly what happened the whole time.